mscharmann/ASAP/README.md

 inputs:
 - reference genome
 - GFF structural annotation file including features named "gene" (these could be actual genes, or anything else).
-Must validate that your GFF has these features.
+Must validate that the string "gene" appears in column 3 of your GFF.
 - sequencing reads for progenies and their parents (can be either RNA-seq or DNA-seq, single or paired-end data).
 One or multiple read file units per sample are possible.
-- info about the samples: pedigree, pool/individual and expected maternal read proportion
+- info about the samples: pedigree, pool/individual and expected maternal read proportion.

 outputs:
 - mapped reads by HISAT2 in .BAM format